 Peel and devein the shrimp, rinsing well.
 Pat dry with some paper towels and set aside.

-Make a slurry of the flour and water and stir into the tomato mixture.
+To thicken, make a slurry of the flour and water and stir into the tomato mixture.
 Continue cooking for another 5 minutes.
 Sprinkle the shrimp with the Cajun seasoning and add immediately to the tomato mixture.
 Add a couple of shakes of the Worcestershire sauce and the hot sauce, and stir together.
 Cook for another 5 to 6 minutes, or until shrimp is opaque and cooked through.
 Stir in the green onion and parsley and keep on low until well incorporated and heated through.
-Serve over hot, boiled or steamed rice.
+Serve over steamed rice with hot French bread and butter and a salad.

 Requires Adobe Reader - download it free!©Deep South Dish